croessner/ldapbench/README.md

 - For LDAPS (ldaps://), standard TLS is used.
 - --insecure-skip-verify disables certificate verification and should be used only in controlled testing.
  - For LDAPI (ldapi://), connections use a local Unix domain socket; TLS/STARTTLS are not applicable.
+ - Mutual TLS: provide `--tls-cert` and `--tls-key` (PEM) to present a client certificate.
+This is required for SASL/EXTERNAL over TLS.
+ - SASL/EXTERNAL: when `--sasl-external` is set, the lookup connection and the search step authenticate via EXTERNAL (requires LDAPI or mutual TLS).
+For these steps, the server derives identity from the socket or client certificate.
+User DN/password are still used for simple bind in auth mode and in the bind phase of mode=both.

 See internal/config TLSConfig for details.